lwindolf/do-not-start/README.md

 # Do not start X before ...

 This is a collection of criteria for not doing DevOps thing X before Y is given.
-These rules a in my opinion good definitions of threshold which defines when you want to introduce a certain type of complexity in your org+IT system.
+These rules are in my opinion good definitions of threshold which defines when you want to introduce a certain type of complexity in your org+IT system.
 The criteria given here can be thought of as input for [architectural decision records](https://github.com/adr/madr).